AnnaGutowska/AnnaGutowska/README.md

 ### Hi there 👋 my name is Anna Gutowska!

 I have a B.S. in Computer Science and Cognitive Science as a 2023 graduate of the Honors College at Rutgers University - New Brunswick.
-I have 2+ years of data science experience as a Research Assistant for Rutgers University.
+Currently, I work at IBM as an AI technical content writer and developer.
+I also have 2+ years of data science experience as a Research Assistant for Rutgers University.

 ## My Technical Skills:
 Python, Java, R, Swift, SQL, C, Javascript, CSS, React, HTML 💻